The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 Q. From time to time I have wanted to remove anodizing from aluminum parts.
 While I'm not certain what the precise nature of the surface treatments are, they're usually not hard anodized.
 I'm curious if there are any relatively simple ways, using readily available chemicals that can remove the treatments.
 While sanding and polishing do the job, it can be a very long job.rob howard

 A. There are 2 ways to accomplish the removal of the anodic coating from aluminum depending on the surface you want to end up with --

 A NaOH (caustic) etch solution will remove the coating but will etch the surface leaving a diffuse (matte) appearance.

-The chromic acid/phosphoric acid solution used in the Acid Dissolution Test ASTM B137 [link is to spec at TechStreet] will remove the anodic coating without affecting the underlying surface.
+The chromic acid/phosphoric acid solution used in the Acid Dissolution Test ASTM B137 [link by ed. to spec at TechStreet] will remove the anodic coating without affecting the underlying surface.
 The composition of that bath is 80 grams of chromic acid in 3.5 liters of water, add 140 ml of 85% phosphoric acid, add water to make 4 liters.
 The bath is operated at 190 - 200 °F. Immerse the part for 15 minutes and then rinse well in water.Lee C. Branch

 A. Would not a deoxidizer like 50% nitric do the job?Bob Morrison

 Hi Bob.
 To my knowledge, no, nitric acid will not remove anodizing.

 50% nitric acid is a very powerful oxidizing agent -- certainly not a deoxidizer.
 It is often used as a de-smutter to remove remaining traces of copper after aluminum has been etched; as a semantic issue, the de-smut step is often erroneously called de-oxidize.

 Ted Mooney, P.E.
 RET

 Pine Beach, New Jersey